How to Start a Catholic Young Adult Group

 4. Seek Out a Host Parish

-The parish is a great home base.
 There's available space, easy access to the sacraments, and usually a priest who is highly motivated to help out.
-Most priests are eager for any young adult activity, so they'll likely be on board.
-Some priests may not be, but don’t get discouraged.
-Find one who wants your group to succeed; it pays dividends.
+Most pastors are eager to support young adults.
+Some might not be, but don’t get discouraged.
+Find a priest who wants your group to succeed; it pays dividends.

-Not all groups need to meet at parishes, however, some meet at various locations for things like hikes, game nights, bar get-togethers, sports, and more.
+However, not all groups need to meet at parishes.
+Especially at first, you can meet in a home or apartment.
+Some meet at various locations for game nights, hikes, bar get-togethers, sports, picnics, retreats, and more.

 5. Before Your First Meeting

-Not everyone will come, and that's okay, though you may be surprised by which people show up.
-Trust that people will come, and the more you invite the more likely that will be.
+Not everyone will respond to your first invitation, and that's perfectly normal, although you may be surprised by who does show up.
+Trust that people will come.

 6. Your First Meeting

-You will likely start small, maybe even with just half a handful of people.
-Don't get discouraged, the biggest community in Cleveland started with just six people in 2018 and now regularly has more than fifty at their weekly meetings.
+Many groups start small, some even with just a handful of people.
+Don't be discouraged—the biggest community in Cleveland began with just six people in 2018 and now regularly has around fifty people at their weekly meetings.

 8. Get in Touch with the Diocese

-Your diocese will have tons of resources that can help you in your mission.
-You can ask your priest or a fellow young adult leader for the right person to contact.
+Your diocese has resources to help you.
+Ask your priest or a fellow young adult leader for the best person to contact.

 9. Special Events

-These are a fantastic way to bond your growing community together, have a great time, and expose your ministry to new people who may not be as interested initially.
+Special events are a fantastic way to bond your growing community together, have a great time, and attract new people who may not be drawn in by your regular meetings.